 TRORC’s offices are closed to the public.
 Deliveries and appointments are available if needed.
 Staff are largely working remotely.
 Email is the best way to reach them, check out the staff page for contact information.
 We will try to keep this page up to date with the latest we hear from the state, as well as our own office operations.

-- VT Health Dept. Cases Dashboard
+- VT Health Dept. Update, VT Health Dept. Dashboard

 - VT Emergency Management Updates

 - Responder Public Safety Page, Responder Call Notes, PPE Request Form, PPE Guidance by setting

 Jump to Municipal, Non-Profit, Business, and Volunteer Resources, updated 6/22/2020

 COVID-19 VEM Update Call for Municipalities & Responders scheduled Thursdays at 2pm.
 Form for questions.
 Call TRORC for number and code.

 Continuity of Operations (COOP) planning.
 Continuity of staffing is a particular concern in the context of COVID-19.
 COOP plans should include identification of essential functions and lines of succession.
 A local COOP plan template is available on the Vermont Emergency Management website.
 Tory, Pete and Kevin can help too.